-The maximum vertical elevation between the heat pump and indoor coil is 50 ft.
+The maximum vertical elevation between the condensing unit and indoor coil is 50 ft.
 Systems that require more elevation will need to have an oil trap installed in the vapor line.
 Refer to Nordyne Application Guideline for Refrigerant Lines Over 75 Feet (document 044B-0600) for piping details.

-A filter drier is supplied with the heat pump.
+A filter drier is supplied with the unit.
 It is required and recommended that it be installed near the indoor coil.